clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 ###

 This tutorial covers the setup of ZFS-on-Linux under Clear Linux, using a non-root device for your zpools.
-ZFS on root is a work-in-progress.
+ZFS as a CLR_ROOT device is a not covered in this tutorial.

 .. contents::
    :local: